AlgoMaster Logo

 Intuition

-The most straightforward approach is to traverse the entire tree using DFS and, at each node, check whether its value falls within [low, high].
-If it does, add it to our running sum.
-This completely ignores the BST property and treats the tree as a generic binary tree.
+Traverse the entire tree with DFS and, at each node, check whether its value falls within [low, high].
+If it does, add it to a running sum.
+This ignores the BST property and treats the tree as a generic binary tree, which means it works on any binary tree, not only a BST.

 Algorithm